 Two American pilots were sent to intercept the mysterious plane.
 As they approached the aircraft they radioed back that the plane was a P-40 with the same type insignia and markings that had been used by American planes in the early days before the attack on Pearl Harbor.
 When they pulled alongside they were shocked to find a bullet-riddled plane with landing gear blown away.
 Puzzled as to how a plane in such condition could even fly, they noticed the pilot was slumped over in the cockpit, his flight suit stained with blood.
 As they peered into the window the pilot raised slightly, turned in their direction, and smiled offering a meek wave towards his two allies.
 Moments later the mysterious craft plummeted from the sky smashing into the ground with a deafening roar.

-RESOURCED FROM THE BOOK BY COLONEL ROBERT L. SCOTT, JR.
+THE FOLLOWING, BELOW, IS RESOURCED FROM THE BOOK BY COL. ROBERT L. SCOTT, JR.

 DAMNED TO GLORY

 AND THE WORKS OF

 The above two paragraphs, referring to a shot-up P-40 headed toward the Hawaiian Islands on December 8, 1942, is often, because of similarities, confused with an account or narrative with basically the same story-line that appeared in a book published in 1944 titled "Damned to Glory."
 The shot-up plane in Damned to Glory was intercepted by two American pilots as well, however, as it headed toward China after bombing Formosa.